 Supervises a small number of personnel and/or oversees the work of contractors.

-Manages data stored on servers, eliminating duplication and permitting authorized access over divisional lines.
+Manages data stored on servers, eliminating duplication and permitting authorized access.

-Represents the Department at Information Resource Managers statewide meetings and at OIS meetings for data security.
+Represents the Department at Information Resource Managers statewide meetings and at Department of Technology and Information (DTI) meetings for data security.

 Monitors divisional data processing costs to ensure budgetary compliance.